-Fall 2023 - Spring 2024

-Professor Elizabeth Jordan
+Fall 2024 - Spring 2025 Professor Elizabeth Jordan

 In the Immigration Law and Policy Clinic (ILPC), students will appear in immigration court representing indigent, detained clients in removal proceedings.
 Students will learn and apply lawyering skills such as interviewing, client counseling, fact investigation, legal research and writing, oral advocacy, negotiation, policy advocacy, and preparation for, and advocacy in, contested hearings.
-The fall semester will emphasize learning substantive immigration law, engaging in a simulated client representation in order to thoroughly prepare students to appear in immigration court, and then representing detained immigrants who are seeking release on bond.
+The fall semester will emphasize learning substantive immigration law, before representing detained immigrants who are seeking release on bond or other matters.
 The spring semester will allow further engagement in client work, possibly including full representation in removal proceedings, appellate advocacy at the Board of Immigration Appeals and federal circuit courts, or other litigation with respect to post-conviction relief or federal habeas litigation, depending on client needs.
-ILPC students may also have the opportunity engage in policy work throughout the year, for example by providing counsel and legal assistance to non-profit advocacy organizations and immigrants' rights movement partners.
+ILPC students may also have the opportunity engage in policy work throughout the year; for example, by providing counsel and legal assistance to non-profit advocacy organizations and immigrants' rights movement partners.
 Through ILPC seminar classes and fieldwork, students will have opportunities to explore systemic problems in the immigration enforcement system-particularly where immigration and criminal enforcement are conflated and entwined-such as racial and economic bias, law enforcement accountability, mass incarceration, disability discrimination, and access to justice.